 A large number of publications is required to become a professor.

-This is especially significant if you are seeking a tenure-track position, which provides the highest employment security for professors.
+This is especially significant if you seek a tenure-track position, which provides the highest employment security for professors.

 Steps to becoming a professor